Spencer Torkelson Player Props: Tigers vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 3.50 team ERA that ranks eighth among all MLB pitching staffs.
+- The Brewers' 3.52 team ERA ranks seventh across all MLB pitching staffs.

-- Brewers pitchers combine to give up 25 total home runs at a rate of 1.1 per game (to rank 14th in baseball).
+- Brewers pitchers combine to rank 13th in baseball in home runs surrendered (26 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.